Also see Infertility in Dogs and Cats and Infertility in Poultry.

 prenatal or perinatal death of the conceptus

-disturbances of the production, transport, or storage of spermatozoa
+disturbances in the production, transport, or storage of spermatozoa

 aberration of libido

-physical problems leading to a partial or complete inability to mate
+physical problems leading to a partial or complete inability to breed

-Most major infertility problems have a complex etiology, and several factors, singly or in combination, can cause reproductive failure.
+Most major infertility problems have a complex etiology, and several factors, singly or in combination, can result in reproductive failure.
 Pathogenesis may be equally complex.

 Diagnostic Approach to Infertility in Animals

 Because the female bears the offspring, she reflects either success or failure of reproduction.
-However, the first diagnostic step, regardless of the complaint, is to establish the etiologic role of the female and the male animal(s).
-Additionally, each point of human involvement in the reproductive process, such as observation for estrus, preservation of semen, and insemination methodology, is a potential source of error.
+However, the first step in diagnosing infertility, regardless of the clinical presentation, is to establish the etiological role of both the female and the male.
+In addition, each point of human involvement in the reproductive process, such as observation for estrus, preservation of semen, and insemination methodology, is a potential source of error.
 Such human errors can be detected or excluded by assessment of performance, with the main emphasis on techniques and procedures and their adequacy and quality.

-Diagnostic methods have been developed to test the anatomic and functional soundness of both sexes.
-These include:
+Diagnostic methods used to test the anatomical and functional soundness of both sexes include the following:

 clinical examination